 What's your name and job title?
 What did you study?

 Where did you grow up?
-Can you talk us through some important stages of your life in regards to your education and work history?
+What have been some important stages of your life in regards to your education, experience abroad, jobs and so forth?

 How did you get to your current job position?
 For how long have you had it?